San Francisco: Government

+Most local offices in San Francisco are elected using ranked choice voting.

 San Francisco serves as the regional hub for many arms of the federal bureaucracy, including the U.S. Court of Appeals, the Federal Reserve Bank, and the U.S. Mint.
 Until decommissioning in the early 1990s, the city had major military installations at the Presidio, Treasure Island, and Hunters Point—a legacy still reflected in the annual celebration of Fleet Week.
 The State of California uses San Francisco as the home of the state supreme court and other state agencies.
 Foreign governments maintain more than seventy consulates in San Francisco.

 The municipal budget for fiscal year 2015–16 was $8.99 billion, and is one of the largest city budgets in the United States.
-The City of San Francisco spends more per resident than any city other than Washington D.C, over $10,000 in FY 2015–2016.
+The City of San Francisco spends more per resident than any city other than Washington, D.C., over $10,000 in FY 2015–2016.
 The city employs around 27,000 workers.

-In the United States House of Representatives, San Francisco is split between California's 11th and 15th districts.
-The city has voted strongly along Democratic Party lines for decades; in 2020, the city voted 85% to 13% in favor of President Joe Biden over Donald Trump.